 Eric Benjamin Hanson is a Los Angeles-based photographer whose work focuses on people and the places they inhabit.

-Eric grew up in Santa Monica, CA, though he enjoyed the darkroom at Santa Monica High School more than the beach.
+Eric grew up in Santa Monica, Calif.
+He enjoyed the darkroom at Santa Monica High School more than the beach.
 His very first camera was a Fisher-Price Kodak 110.
 He lives in the hills of Northeast LA with his wife, Lauren, and their Brittany, Barley.
 Though Eric grew up a city boy, he loves hiking, backpacking, and hunting.

 Eric can be reached by email at eric at ericbhanson dot com or by phone or text at 310 594 3100.